Kotlin/dokka/README.md

         outputFormat = "html"

         multiplatform {
-            val customName by creating { // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically targets = listOf("JS")
+            val customName by creating {} // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically
-                platform = "js"
-            }

             register("differentName") { // Different name, so source roots must be passed explicitly targets = listOf("JVM")